Molarity is concentration measured in moles of solute per liter of solution. One formula carries the whole topic:

 M=nVM = \frac{n}{V}

-If you only remember one detail, remember the denominator: molarity uses liters of solution, not liters of solvent.
-If a problem says "make the solution up to 250 mL250\ \mathrm{mL}," that final solution volume is the number you need.
+where MM is molarity, nn is moles of solute, and VV is the final solution volume in liters.
+The single detail worth burning into memory is the denominator: liters of solution, not liters of solvent.
+When a problem says "make the solution up to 250 mL250\ \mathrm{mL}," that final volume is the number you divide by.

-Use the same sequence every time:
+The sequence is the same every time:

 1. Find the amount of solute in moles.